metashot/prok-assembly/README.md

   control;
 - `qc`: statistics about the adapter trimming and the contaminant filtering;
 - `spades`: Spades output for each input sample;
-- `megahit`: megahit output for each input sample.

 ## System requirements
 Please refer to [System